genome-vendor/bsmap/README.txt

   -p, --pair            process only properly paired mappings.
   -z, --zero-meth       report loci with zero methylation ratios.
   -q, --quiet           don't print progress on stderr.
+  -r, --remove-duplicate
+                        remove duplicated mappings to reduce PCR bias.
+			(This option should not be used on RRBS data.
+For WGBS, sometimes it's hard to tell if duplicates are caused by PCR due to high seqeuncing depth.)
+  -t N, --trim-fillin=N
+                        trim N fill-in nucleotides in DNA fragment end-repairing. [default:2] (This option is only for pair-end mapping.
+For RRBS, N could be detetmined by the distance between cuttings sites on forward and reverse strands.
+For WGBS, N is usually between 0~3.)
+  -g, --combine-CpG     combine CpG methylaion ratio from both strands. [default: False] -m FOLD, --min-depth=FOLD
+                        report loci with sequencing depth>=FOLD. [default: 1]

 Output format: tab delimited txt file with the following columns:
     1) chromorome